Xudong-Huang/may/docs/may_caveat.md

 If you are not aware of them, your application will easily lost performance or even trigger undefined behaviors.

-I will list 4 rules bellow
+I will list 4 rules below

 ## Don't call thread blocking APIs
 This is obvious.
 Calling thread block version APIs in coroutine would halt the worker thread and can't schedule other ready coroutines.
 It will hurt the performance.